sirockin/bdd-patterns/README.md

 An attempt to port the officicial [Cucumber Screenplay Example](https://github.com/cucumber-school/screenplay-example/tree/code) to `go`, using the official [godog](https://github.com/cucumber/godog/) library.

-Currently, code fairly well replicates that of the original javascript project as such, like the javascript project:
+The code now replicates that of the original javascript project as such, like the javascript project and completes the use of Actor objects to implement each step.
+Like the original code it:
-- the code is only partly ported to actor objects.
+- Uses Actors with Abilities, and Actions which can be grouped to represent Tasks

+Unlike the javascript project, it also uses Questions and associated helper methods

 There are some differences in structure:
 - `godog` does not support custom parameters so the actors are created and accessed by an `Actor(name string)` method on the `accountFeature` object